-NOTE: Expenses per full-time equivalent (FTE) enrollment, particularly instruction, may be inflated because finance data include all core expenses while FTE reflects credit activity only.
-For details on calculating FTE enrollment and a detailed definition of core expenses see the Methodological Notes.
+NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the focus institution.
+Expenses per full-time equivalent (FTE) enrollment, particularly instruction, may be inflated because finance data includes all core expenses while FTE reflects credit activity only.
+For details on calculating FTE enrollment and a detailed definition of core expenses, see the Methodological Notes.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.

 Figure 11.
-Percent of FTE professional staff by assigned position: Fall 2004
+Full-time equivalent staff by assigned position: Fall 2005